 Pretreatment facilities must always be used in conjunction with urban bioretention to remove floatables and sediment to prevent clogging and failure.
 Every green infrastructure practice must include pretreatment techniques, although the nature of pretreatment practices depends on the type of flow received.
-Pre-treatment measures should be designed to evenly spread runoff across the entire width of the urban bioretention area.
-Several pre-treatment measures are feasible, depending on the scale of the urban bioretention practice and whether it receives sheet flow, shallow concentrated flow or deeper concentrated flows.
+Pretreatment measures should be designed to evenly spread runoff across the entire width of the urban bioretention area.
+Several pretreatment measures are feasible, depending on the scale of the urban bioretention practice and whether it receives sheet flow, shallow concentrated flow or deeper concentrated flows.
 The number and type of acceptable pretreatment techniques needed for the types of receiving flow are found in Table 2.3.

+Table Table 2.3.
+Required Pretreatment Elements for Infiltration Practices

+Flow Type

+1 technique

+Point/Concentrated Outlet protection

-Table 2.3.
-Required Pretreatment Elements for Infiltration Practices Flow Type Point/Concentrated 1 technique) Outlet protection) Proprietary structure (such as a trash rack, MWS approval required) Sheet Gravel diaphragm Upstream GIP Outlet protection required at upstream GIP outfall
+Proprietary structure (such as a trash rack, MWS approval required)

+Sheet Gravel diaphragm

+Upstream GIP Outlet protection required at upstream GIP outfall